gaishimo/export-github-issues/readme.md

 #### Description

 This is a tool for exporting Github Issues to text files.
-This fetches your issues and comments in your target Github repository to text files.
+This fetches your issues and comments in your target Github repository and exports to text files.

 One is exported to one text file.